Last reviewed on 6th May 2022

 - Losing out to another buyer who already has their mortgage in place

 - Wasting time viewing properties that are beyond your budget

 - Delays in your mortgage application causing the sale to fall through

 - Lack of mortgage information means you’re unable to plan your property search

-There isn’t actually any advantage to finding a mortgage AFTER you’ve found a property.
-Nonetheless, you can still apply for a mortgage online with us, even after you’ve found a property.
-Either way can still result in you purchasing a property without any issues.
-That being said, it’s best to get a mortgage secured BEFORE starting your property search, for the reasons above.
+There isn’t actually any advantage to finding a mortgage after you’ve found a property.
+Nonetheless, you can still apply for a mortgage online, even after you’ve found a property.
+Either way can still result in you buying a home without any issues.
+That being said, it’s best to find a mortgage before starting your property search.

-You can make an enquiry below to start your online mortgage application.
-An advisor will call you to discuss your options and the type of mortgages that’ll be possible to apply for.
+You can make an enquiry to start your online mortgage application.
+An advisor will then call you to discuss your options and what you hope to gain from your mortgage.